greggirwin/red-hof/apply.md

 that the current implementation lets you chain set-words, making the args *not* a pure key-value structure.

+  (@hiiamboris here.
+My comment to "we *don't* know which will be the more common case for args" is: count the occurrences of `construct` in your code vs `object`/`context` and this ratio should be a good first approximation)

 - For arg contexts, the word "local" has a very strong meaning which threw me off in the example.
 My gut says to have the user use `context?` explicitly in v1 and see what feedback we get.